Guide to Using Performance Review & Evaluation Keywords in 2026

 Should I use the same keywords in my resume and review?

-Performance evaluation keywords and performance review keywords are the language of career success.
+Performance evaluation keywords are the language of career success.
 They help you frame your work in a way that’s clear, measurable, and aligned with company goals.

 By choosing strong action verbs and pairing them with results, you ensure your impact doesn’t go unnoticed.